Bounds on complexity of matrix multiplication away from CW tensors: Tensors from highest weight vectors

 where $m=n-3$ and $V$ is the $(3m+5)$-dimensional vector space with basis The space $L_{T_{HW,m}}$, made of all possible contractions of the tensor $T_{HW,m}$, consists of all matrices of the form

-It is easy to see that $T_{HW,m}$ is concise, i.e.\ the induced map $V^{*} \to V \ot V$ is injective.
+It is easy to see that $T_{HW,m}$ is concise, as the induced map $V^{*} \to V \ot V$ is injective.
 From this, it follows that $T_{HW,m}$ has border rank at least $\dim V =3m+5$.
-The reason why this highest weight vector in particular is of interest, is that it has minimal border rank. \begin{thm} The border rank of $T_{HW,m}$ is equal to $3m+5$. \end{thm}
+We are particularly interested in this highest weight vector because it has minimal border rank. \begin{thm} The border rank of $T_{HW,m}$ is equal to $3m+5$. \end{thm}

 \begin{proof}